tobybreckon/fire-detection-cnn/README.md

 This respository contains the ```firenet.py``` and ```inceptionV1-OnFire.py``` files corresponding to the two binary (full-frame) detection models from the paper.
 In addition the ```superpixel-inceptionV1-OnFire.py``` file corresponds to the superpixel based in-frame fire localization from the paper.

- To use these scripts the pre-trained network models must be downloaded using the shell script ```download-models.sh``` which will create an additional ```models``` directory containing the network weight data.
+ To use these scripts the pre-trained network models must be downloaded using the shell script ```download-models.sh``` which will create an additional ```models``` directory containing the network weight data (on Linux/MacOS).
+Alternatively, you can manually download the pre-trained network models from [http://dx.doi.org/10.15128/r19880vq98m](http://dx.doi.org/10.15128/r19880vq98m) and unzip them to a directory called  ```models``` in the same place as the python files.

 The superpixel based approach was trained to perform superpixel based fire detection and localization within a given frame as follows:
   * image frame is split into segments using SLIC superpixel segmentation technique.